Gaussian fluctuating Generally covariant diffusion: Discussion

 However, in the full theory fluctuations in energy and conserved charge will intertwine in a way depending on the equation of state, leading to a complicated correlation pattern between fluid cells not readily captured by such asymptotic expansions.
 In analogy to \cite{sampaio}, it is reasonable to suppose that in the strongly coupled but fluctuating limit $D_\perp$ is smaller than the Kubo valu because the flow fluctuations and diffusion fluctuations cancel out to some extent when the physical J,T correlators are calculated (this is a similar argument to the one used above to say that long-time tails are suppressed).

 The discussion above makes it apparent why no equivalent of the pseudo-gauge symmetry exists for 1-currents (this issue was discussed in \cite{jeonspin}).
-A redefinition $J_\mu \rightarrow J_\mu+\partial_\nu B^{\mu \nu}$ (as made in \cite{jeonspin}), where $B^{\mu \nu}$ is a fully antisymmetric tensor, would be irrelevant:$\Gamma_{\mu \alpha \beta} B^{\mu \nu}=0$ because of the metricity condition in Riemmanian geometry, so changing $\Sigma_\mu$ would produce no effect on the dynamics.
-This is of course not true if the energy-momentum tensor is thought to have an anti-symmetric component, representing a near-equilibrium spin density.
-This will be left to a subsequent work.
+A redefinition $J_\mu \rightarrow J_\mu+\partial_\nu B^{\mu \nu}$ (as made in \cite{jeonspin}), where $B^{\mu \nu}$ is a fully antisymmetric tensor, would be irrelevant since $\Gamma_{\mu \alpha \beta} B^{\mu \nu}=0$; Ultimately this reflects the metricity condition in Riemmanian geometry, so changing $\Sigma_\mu$ would produce no effect on the dynamics.
+This is of course not true if the energy-momentum tensor is thought to have an anti-symmetric component, representing a near-equilibrium spin densityThe analysis of this situation has been conducted elsewhere \cite{spinwork}.

+The extension of the Gaussian approach to chemical potential opens up the perspective to study systems with phase transitions and critical points \cite{critpoint}.
+For this, however, one needs to explicitly go beyond Gaussian dynamics \cite{critpoint2}, and consider parititon functions containing non-trivial Skewness and Kurtosis.
+This is in principle possible along a more involved procedure of the one outlined here, using 4th order Ward identities and quadratic response theories (4 parameters, corresponding to the 4 cumulants, 2nd and 4th order Ward identities and linear and quadratic transport coefficients should close the stochastic equaions).
+However, in this case the partition function can not be integrated in closed form, and the evolution equations are likely to be coupled integro-differential equations.
+This is a much more involved problem, left for future work.

 In conclusion, we extended the formalism of \cite{sampaio} to include diffusion of conserved charge quantities.
 This reinforces the conclusions made in that work, namely that for full covariance average quantities and fluctuations must be considered on an equal bases, and for idal behavior the two must go to zero together respecting conservation laws.
 As a result, it is not automatic that systems with more degrees of freedom are also the closest to local equilibrium.

-In the future, we hope to extend this formalism further, encompassing spin, multiple conserved currents with non-trivial symmetry groups, and gauge symmetries \cite{ghosts}.
+We are in theprocess to extend this formalism further, encompassing spin \cite{spinwork}, multiple conserved currents with non-trivial symmetry groups, and gauge symmetries \cite{ghosts},and eventually to a non-trivial phase diagram.

 This work was was initiated while on a visit to the School of Nuclear Science and Technology, Lanzhou University, as an answer to questions from Navid Abbasi. it would have been impossible without Navid`s hospitality and fruitfuil,insightful and deep discussions.
 GT thanks Bolsa de produtividade CNPQ 305731/2023-8 and FAPESP 2023/06278-2as well as participation in the tematico 2023/13749-1 for support.